Timeline of the Russo-Ukrainian war (1 June 2025 – 31 August 2025): 16 August

 The Ukrainian military said Russian forces took the villages of Popiv Yar, southwest of Dobropillia, and Ivano-Darivka, northeast of Sloviansk.
 Geolocated footage showed that Russian forces took the town of Serebrianka, near Siversk.

 In the Dobropillia direction, geolocated footage showed that Ukrainian forces retook the towns of Vesele and Hruzke, while The Ukrainian General Staff claimed that the 1st Azov Corps cleared the towns of Rubizhne, Novovodyane, Petrivka and Zolotyi Kolodyaz.

 The Ukrainian Air Force said that Russia fired 85 drones and a ballistic missile towards Ukraine, of which 61 were shot down.
 The Russian Defence Ministry claimed that air defenses shot down 29 drones launched by Ukraine.

 Russian Lieutenant General Essedulla Abatchev, deputy commander of Russia's Northern Group of Forces, was attacked while travelling in a convoy in the village of Zhuryatino, near the borders in Kursk Oblast and was seriously wounded.
 The HUR claimed that he was flown to the Moscow Oblast military hospital for emergency treatment having lost an arm and a leg.

 The HUR claimed that it destroyed an ammunition dump in Melitopol, killing at least six Russian naval infantry and elements of a drone unit attached to the "Kadyrovite Akhmat-Vostok" unit.

 Ukrainian drones struck the Azot chemical plant in Stavropol Krai.
 Locals reported "9-10 explosions".

 17 August

-The HUR announced that it, alongside with the State Border Guard Service and other units of the AFU, carried out a drone attack on the Liski railway station in Liski, Voronezh Oblast.
+The HUR announced that it, alongside the State Border Guard Service and other units of the AFU, carried out a drone attack on the Liski railway station in Liski, Voronezh Oblast.

 Police in Donetsk Oblast stated that Russian forces attacked the town of Sviatohorivka, west of Dobropillia using a Geran-2 drone, killing two civilians.
 A Russian milblogger claimed that Russian forces bombed the town of Bilozerske, north of Dobropillia using Geran-2 drones and glide bombs.